jsdhami/SaumyaQuake/README.md

 Link to the project: [GitHub](link-to-github)

 ## Space Agency Data
-Data collected from different space agency are provided with the links. https://moon.nasa.gov/resources/13/apollo-11-seismic-experiment/
+Data used to make this app from different space agency are provided with the links. https://moon.nasa.gov/resources/13/apollo-11-seismic-experiment/

 https://history.nasa.gov/alsj/HamishALSEP.html